You’re sitting in a cozy coffee shop, sipping on a warm cup of your favorite brew.

 Most commonly manifestation journals are used for attracting money, love, and success.

-It is super important that you stay focused on your goals and avoid, as much as is possible, any sort of limiting beliefs.
+It is super important that you stay focused on your goals and avoid, as much as possible, any sort of limiting beliefs.

 Why?
 More on that in the following section.